 Large modern farmhouse B&B near the centre of Reynoldston.
 Three spacious ensuite rooms with king size beds.
-Private guest lounge/dining room.
+Lounge and breakfast area.
 No smoking, no pets.
 Drying room, storage for bikes/boards.

 The dedication to St George is a reminder of the Anglo/Norman influence in this part of Gower: the figure of St George slaying the dragon is carved in relief on the stone pulpit.